-- Familiarity with the environmental evaluation of projects of comparable magnitude and scope in the region. - History and work experience in the region where the applicant's facility will be located, with the adjacent coastal State(s) agencies and environmental laws, and with other Federal agency offices that will be involved (e.g., EPA, NOAA, BOEM, USACE offices).
+- Familiarity with the environmental evaluation of projects of comparable magnitude and scope in the region. - History and work experience in the region where the applicant's facility will be located, with the adjacent coastal State(s) agencies (e.g. SHPO) and environmental laws, and with other Federal agency offices that will be involved (e.g., EPA, NOAA, FWS, FERC, BOEM, USACE offices).